dxoverdy/AntBmsToCan/README.md

 ## Reasons Underpinning Design Choices
 ### Why not use the internal ESP32 CAN controller?
 I know the ESP32 has a CAN controller inbuilt, meaning in theory it is possible to get away with just buying the transceiver.
 That said, CAN should run at 5V, and the transceiver only modules mostly run at 3.3V (outside of spec) and are of questionable quality - ala [this garbage SN65HVD230](https://www.ebay.co.uk/itm/266023445479).
 Not all transceivers have CAN termination functionality built in (which we need) and further, the libraries out there for CAN using these transceivers (i.e. Sandeep Mistry's) are old and deprecated.
 I didn't have success with a multitude of transceivers and libraries.
-The 5V MCP2515 with the MCP_CAN library worked straight away and has been rock solid in performance.
+The 5V MCP2515/TJA1050 CAN module with the MCP_CAN library worked straight away and has been rock solid in performance.
 Given the cost was around £5 it really wasn't worth the hassle to get a second rate approach working.

 I recognise that the MCP2515 module works at 5V and the ESP32's input pins are only tolerant of 3.3V, as such, we need to protect one output pin from the MCP2515 to the ESP32 - MISO (Master In, Slave Out) by using a bi-directional 3.3V - 5V logic shifter.
 MOSI (Master Out, Slave In), CLK and CS are all output pins and so we don't need to protect those.
 INT is not used.